MicrosoftDocs/Viva/Viva/glint/setup/diversity-inclusion.md

 The Microsoft Viva Glint Diversity and Inclusion (D&I) approach helps organizations measure perspectives that matter and empower managers to build inclusive practices.
 The D&I approach fosters an understanding of how to create an environment where all people feel they belong.

 A core part of Glint’s approach to measuring D&I zeroes in on everyday inclusion dynamics influenced by managers and workgroups.
-Ensuring focused, ongoing feedback begin to grows your D&I capability at all levels of the organization.
+Ensuring focused, ongoing feedback grows your D&I capability at all levels of the organization.
 It gives people ownership of the conversation rather than feeling like D&I is a compliance activity or someone else’s problem.
-A D&I survey program can be used as a standalone measurement for organizations on a journey to regular feedback and action-taking practices, or when a singular focus on DIBs is needed.
+A D&I survey program can be used as a standalone measurement or when a singular focus on D&I is needed.

-Viva Glint’s D&B practice framework addresses the five key elements of a progressive D&I strategy to drives greater Belonging. which in turn leads to stronger engagement and better business outcomes.
+Viva Glint’s D&I practice framework addresses the five key elements of a progressive D&I strategy to drives greater **Belonging**, leading to stronger engagement and better business outcomes.
 Research identified these five elements as critical components to measure:

 :::image type="content" source="../../media/glint/setup/five-d-and-i-elements.png" alt-text="Screenshot of the five important elements of a Diversity and Incusion survey."lightbox="../../media/glint/setup/five-d-and-i-elements.png":::